Saving and Loading Shapes

 To save an object's shape:

-3. From the dialog that appears, enter a name for your shape and click the Save button.
-We recommend using a descriptive name, so the shape will be easier to locate in the future.
+- In the dialog that appears, enter a name for your shape and click Save.
+We recommend using a descriptive name so the shape will be easier to locate later.

 To load a shape into an existing object:

-3. From the shape library that appears, select the shape you want to use and click the OK button.
+- From the shape library that appears, select the shape you want to use and click OK.

 To copy an object's shape to the clipboard: